islam-moneer/slack/readme.md

 ## Features
 -  Create channel
-- invitate use to a channel
+- invitate user to a channel